LStokes96/Hoops/README.md

 As well as having jenkins run tests, I found it usefull to run the app in debugger mode, and try and test all the new features I had added myself.
 Although not the fasted method of testing, It helped to step back from the code, and allow me to see what other changes can be implemented.

 # Testing
 As mentioned previously I used pytest to test my app, I incorporated both unit testing and intergation testing.
+Which allowed me to test both imputing data, and the route navigation.
+By adding test to see if the output or redirected webpage matched what the app intended, the test would pass or fail.

+*** Testing Screen shots ***

+# Front-end

+# App Improvements
+There are many things that can be included in the app that I beleive will make it easier to use, and more effective at what it's intended for aside from implemeting the original ERD tables, such as:
+ - By pre-polulating the Teams and Players tables, I could introduce a drop down menue in the comment page for users to select a player or team, which could help clean up the player page, and prevent spelling errors, or duplicate iterations of players.
+ - Introducing dynamic urls and a search bar to the player page, that would allow users to see all comments relating to the player or team, rather than all comments on home page.
+ - The look of the app could be drasticly improved, to make it more appealing to users, and easier to see the seperation of comments.